CarterAxel/AutomationRobotics/README.md

 # AutomationRobotics

-You'll find in this repositorie some example of the code used in my 5 years project for Cristalens Industrie.
+You'll find in this repositorie some example of the code and the software used in my 5 years project for Cristalens Industrie.

 Epson robots (RC+ software)